Easy, No-Cook Christmas Candies

 Decadent Chocolate Truffles

-- 3 cups (18 ounces) semi-sweet chocolate chips
+- 3 cups (18 ounces) of semi-sweet chocolate chips

 - Coatings (There are so many choices—flaked coconut, finely chopped nuts, sprinkles, unsweetened cocoa powder, powdered sugar, colored sugar.)